aetperf/aetperf.github.io/_posts/2020-04-11-Fitting-a-logistic-curve-to-time-series-in-Python.md

 ![png](/img/2020-04-11_01/output_5_0.png)

 So how are we going to fit these paramters?
-We are going to use a linar regression to find some values for $k$ and $L$, and then estimate $t_0$ manually.
+We are going to use a linear regression to find some values for $k$ and $L$, and then estimate $t_0$ manually.

 In order to get a linear equation, we need to describe the logistic differential equation.